 2. Accelerating customer training / improving customer care

-When you produce digital products for customers, it’s important to you and to them that they’re able to adopt them fully and quickly.
-This is one of the most important digital adoption strategies for IT solutions providers.
+When you produce digital products for customers, it’s important to you and them that they’re able to adopt them thoroughly and quickly.
+It is one of the IT solutions providers’ most crucial digital adoption strategies.

-HP, for example, uses a DAP to speed up customer training.
-Richard Gines, Manager for Workflow Worldwide Technical Services at HP Indigo explains:
+Other large organizations like HP also use DAPs to speed up customer training.
+Richard Gines, Manager for Workflow Worldwide Technical Services at HP Indigo, explains:

 4. Communicating change

 Things are changing all the time.
 Your website.
 The app.
 Features of your digital products.
 The first step of getting these changes adopted successfully and swiftly is communicating them.

 So how do you go about this?
 An email that only a tiny percentage of people will read?
 A landing page notice that could overload people with information — and subsequently be forgotten?